 A summary of the feedback received can be found in our Workshop Summary Report here.

-Stage 2 is when we will carry out our formal ‘statutory’ consultation in line with the requirements of the Planning Act 2008.
-During the statutory consultation, we will hold public consultation events at venues local to the Site.
-We will provide materials for members of the public to comment on.
+Stage 2 is when we carry out our formal ‘statutory’ consultation in line with the requirements of the Planning Act 2008.
+The statutory consultation includes a number of public events that will be held at venues local to the Site.

-Comments received will further inform our Project design before we submit our application to the Planning Inspectorate.
+Materials will be provided at all events for the public to comment on.
+Comments received will further inform our Project design, before we submit our application to the Planning Inspectorate.

 More information regarding the DCO process can be accessed on the Planning Inspectorate website.